Correctional Facilities

 The addition of humidity to an indoor space can render viruses inactive and less infectious quickly, ultimately reducing the spread of viruses.

-- Low ambient humidity reduces droplet size which allows for a prolonged airborne period which in turn allows for further travel distance – the low weight due to loss of water prevents the virus from being ‘knocked down’ and then cleaned up with usual surface cleaning/hygiene.
-Extended Airborne time may be as much as 36 to 72 hours and allows for significant travel of the virus.
+• Low ambient humidity reduces droplet size, which allows for a prolonged airborne period, which in turn allows for further travel distance – the low weight due to loss of water prevents the virus from being ‘knocked down’ and then cleaned up with usual surface cleaning/hygiene.
+Extended Airborne time may be as much as 36 to 72 hours, allowing for significant travel of the virus.
 In addition, low humidity and low ‘droplet weight’ may allow viruses to become airborne again after settling.

 Issues caused by low or fluctuating relative humidity

-- There are real costs associated with health-related issues caused by dry air, including a higher occurrence of infections requiring increased medical attention for incarcerated people and higher absentee rates of staff.
+• There are real costs associated with health-related issues caused by dry air, including infections requiring increased medical attention for incarcerated people and higher staff absentee rates.

 Resources